Microsatellite Instability clinical trials at UC Irvine

 Orange, California and other locations

 This phase III trial studies how well combination chemotherapy, bevacizumab, and/or atezolizumab work in treating patients with deficient deoxyribonucleic acid (DNA) mismatch repair colorectal cancer that has spread from where it first started (primary site) to other places in the body (metastatic).
 Chemotherapy drugs, such as fluorouracil, oxaliplatin, and leucovorin calcium, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Bevacizumab may stop or slow colorectal cancer by blocking the growth of new blood vessels necessary for tumor growth.
+Bevacizumab is in a class of medications called antiangiogenic agents.
+It works by stopping the formation of blood vessels that bring oxygen and nutrients to tumor.
+This may slow the growth and spread of the tumor.
 Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving combination chemotherapy, bevacizumab, and atezolizumab may work better in treating patients with colorectal cancer.

 Orange, California and other locations